 Bocce balls are the cornerstone of the game, and they’re typically made from sturdy plastic.
-A total of nine balls are required when playing bocce: Eight balls of identical size and the smaller target ball, or “pallina.”
+A total of nine balls are required when playing bocce.
+There are eight balls of identical size and a smaller target ball, or pallina.
 The eight larger balls are actually two different colored sets of four, with one color per team.

 Bocce ball teams can consist of only one player, or up to four individuals.
 The number of players should be equal for both teams.
 Once you have located your ideal court, mark each end with a line.
 The pallina is pitched from that line.

 Next, the second team gets their chance to throw or roll a bocce ball towards the pallina.
-You can aim for the pallina itself or the opposite team’s ball, in an effort to knock it away.
+You can aim for the pallina itself or try to knock the opposite team’s ball away from the pallina.

 Bocce Ball Scoring

 If your ball is closer to the pallina after both teams have taken a turn, your team scores a point.
 You earn two points if your bocce ball touches the pallina.
 Neither team scores if the larger bocce balls are equidistant from the pallina.
 The winner of the game is the team that reaches the set point goal first.
 While you can choose any number, 12 points is a typical goal in backyard bocce ball games.

 Meet New People and Have Fun with Bocce Ball

 Along with exercise and improving your overall stamina, playing bocce ball gives you the opportunity to meet new people and forge deeper bonds.
 We have several bocce groups that meet regularly, as well as bocce tournaments several times each year.
 If you have questions, check out the Activity Calendar or contact our Lifestyle Director for more information!